IBM Domino Applications on Cloud: Time to rationalize your application landscape

 IBM introduces IBM Domino Applications on Cloud, a hosting service for companies that wish to migrate their Domino applications to the IBM Cloud.

-With this offering, IBM invites you to decommission your Domino servers, move your apps to the IBM Cloud, and—not to forget—bring your own Domino licenses there.
+With this offering, IBM invites you to decommission your Domino servers, move your apps to the IBM Cloud, and—not to forget—bring your own Domino licenses there (Update: multiple options are now available).
 If you decide to take this path, you will first need to examine your application portfolio to see which apps should be hosted and which should be sunsetted.
 This is a great opportunity to rationalize your application landscape!

 Almost 70% of all organizations are focusing on consolidating or rationalizing their application portfolios, regardless of the application platform (source: KPMG; see: ALM Practices for Notes and Domino).
 Migration to the cloud accelerates this trend, and IBM encourages the Domino community to do that now.